III A Man

 Mental-human-natural products as results of molding natural resources of physical raw materials, flora

 and fauna are man made material objects.
-They are concrete units with identity, name, defined content
+They are concrete units with identity, name, a list of defined

-of properties and use.
+properties and uses.
 They give a technical contribution in service to man and environment.

 Their finished state is described by eg appearance, function, performance, quality, practicability, effi-